aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Recognizers.md

 # Introduction to ramBaseRecognizer

-In RAMDanceToolkit 1.0.0, ramRecognizer is an experimental class.
-There are many cases of analysis result which will be returned, so currently this class doesn't have a regular format.
-Please post an issue or send pull request if you have an idea concerning this class.
+In RAMDanceToolkit 1.0.0, ramBaseRecognizer is an experimental class.
+There are many kinds of analysis results that might be returned.
+Because of this, ramBaseRecognizer doesn't have a uniform format.
+If you have any issues with this class, plesae create a new issue or send a pull request! ramBaseRecognizer is still a work in progress :)

-Current ramBaseRecognizer is empty:
+The Current ramBaseRecognizer implementation is empty:

 	class ramBaseRecognizer : public ramUnit {
 	public:
 	};

-See also [Notation scene]() as recognizer example.
+For an examlple of how to use a recognizer, please look at the [Notation scene](https://github.com/YCAMInterlab/RAMDanceToolkit/tree/master/apps/RAMDanceToolkit/src/scenes/Notation)  example.

 <br>

 # ramGeometry

-ramGeometry is used in [Notation scene](), [Three Points scene](), [Four Points scene]() .
+ramGeometry is used in the [Notation scene](), [Three Points scene]() and [Four Points scene]().
-To use these methods, include _ramGeometry.h_ to header file of your scene.
+To use these methods, include _ramGeometry.h_ in the header file of your scene.

 #### void rotateToNormal(ofVec3f normal);